Recently named No. 4 in the nation,

 courts of the United States.

-Supreme Court of Florida, United States Court of Appeals for the
+Admitted to practice before the United States Supreme Court.
+Ms Whitelaw is also admitted to the Supreme Court of Florida, United States Court of Appeals for the

 Federal Circuit, Washington, D.C.; United States Court of